rweigel/phys685/final.md

 1. Are all of these equations equivalent?
 Discuss.
 2. In Griffiths, primed coordinates are used, but in Jackson they are.
 Discuss.
 3. Compute $\mathbf{m}$ using any of the above equations for a origin--centered uniformly charged sphere of radius $R$ rotating around the $z$ axis with angular velocity $\omega$.

+##

+(DT) A circular loop of radius R lies on the x-y plane with its center at the origin.
+It carries a uniform current I.  A sphere of radius a, a << R, and permeability $\mu$ is located at z = h, h >> a.
+The sphere is above the loop along the z-axis.

+a) Determine the magnetic field B inside and outside the sphere.
+b) Determine the magnetization M within the sphere.